 - Q6: What attachments can I use with my electric weed eater?

-Top 10 Best Electric Weed Eater Review:
+Top 10 Best Electric Weed Eaters Reviews:

 1. DEWALT DCST920P1 Brushless Trimmer

 DeWalt is known for its quality line of outdoor products, and this brushless trimmer proves to be no exception.
 The weed eater head is a bump design for easy line spooling and supports up to 13 inches in cutting diameter.
-The motor boasts a patented gear design, letting to easily transition between 0-4,600 RPMs and 0-6,000 RPMs.
+The motor boasts a patented gear design, letting it easily transition between 0-4,600 RPMs and 0-6,000 RPMs.
 What that means for you is consistent cutting power that will get through just as much brush as a traditional gas-power trimmer.
 Being an electric trimmer, you will never again have to worry about pulling cords to start the motor, motor maintenance, or the loud noises of a gas-powered trimmer engine.

 This trimmer also includes a rechargeable 20V MAX 5.0Ah Lithium-ion battery and charger.
 You can also manage the power output with a high/low switch, letting you conserve as much power as you need through long trimming jobs.
 Finally, with a compact, light-weight design, DeWalt has made it easy for nearly any outdoor-enthusiast to easily beat away at pesky overgrowth and weeds.
 If you hate maintaining traditional mowers, need a lightweight trimmer option, or simply want to be more environmentally conscious, this DeWalt trimmer is a great choice.